shekhar249/EnterpriseApplicationFramework/README.md

 # Enterprise Application Framework

-A working boilerplate code for Enterprise Application Goal is to develop a working framework for commom enterprise applcaitions using WCF/.net core as server side and WPF as desktop front end to begin with.
+A working boilerplate code for Enterprise Application.

+Goal is to develop a working framework for commom enterprise applcaitions using WCF/.net core as server side and WPF as desktop front end to begin with.

 ### Detailed goals of this framework: ###